jorted-runner/CooksCabinet/README.md

 ## Future Work

 * Add dietary restrictions options to the recipe generation
+* Implement Recipe Editing to allow users to edit description, ingredients, and instructions
+* Add social media elements.
+Allow user to follow and view other users recipes
+* Add 'cook books' to allow users to save recipes the want to cook or have cook
+* Add recipe rating system
+* Add comments
+* Integrate shopping list generation
+* Integrate online shopping/grocery ordering
 * Implement cloud syncing for recipe storage across multiple devices.
 * Add a category/tagging system to better organize recipes.
 * Enhance the UI with animations and better transitions.